bduke-dev/CSSSlider/README.md

     }
     /*take the ending percent, 10% in this case, and add 6.6666666667%.
-This is the next start time*/ /*now add 10%, how long each page is paused*/ /*also, besure to increment the transform: translateX() by -100vw each time*/ /*follow this pattern untill 100% is reached*/ 16.6666666667%,
+This is the next start time*/ /*now add 10%, how long each page is paused*/ /*also, be sure to increment the transform: translateX() by -100vw each time*/ /*follow this pattern until 100% is reached*/ 16.6666666667%,
     26.6666666667% {
         transform: translateX(-100vw);